Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

         self._thread = None

     def start(self, starttime, endtime):
-        """ start wil get called at the start of the engine run.
+        """ start will get called at the start of the engine run.
 At this point one would start up the realtime data source / spawn the driving thread(s) and subscribe to the needed data """
         self._running = True